adamghill/django-unicorn/docs/source/index.md

 - [django-component](https://gitlab.com/Mojeer/django_components), which provides declarative and composable components for Django, inspired by JavaScript frameworks.
 - [django-page-components](https://github.com/andreyfedoseev/django-page-components), a minimalistic framework for creating page components and using them in your Django views and templates.
 - [slippers](https://mitchel.me/slippers/), helps build reusable components in Django without writing a single line of Python.

+### Django packages to integrate lightweight frontend frameworks

+- [django-htmx](https://github.com/adamchainz/django-htmx) which has extensions for using Django with [htmx](https://htmx.org/).